Jajá Coelho

 Jakson Avelino Coelho (born 28 February 1986), commonly known as Jajá Coelho or simply Jajá, is a Brazilian former professional footballer who played as a forward.

 Career

 Startings in Europe and loan deals

 Jajá Coelho was born in Ipatinga.
 A youth product of América-MG, he arrived in Europe to sign for Dutch club Feyenoord in November 2004, but signed a loan deal with Westerlo immediately after his arrival to Rotterdam.
-Jajá joined Getafe CF in January 2006 after a year loan spell.
+Jajá joined Getafe in January 2006 after a year loan spell.
 After only two games for Getafe in second half of 2005–06 season, he was loaned to Flamengo in the second half of the 2006 season, and later signed a loan deal with Racing Genk in the 2nd half of the 2006–07 season.
 Finally, he was loaned out to Westerlo in the first half of 2007–08.